matheusAFONSECA/Fintrack-API/README.md

 ### Log File

-For a more detailed log of the test execution, including informational messages and debug-level output, refer to [logfile.log](/logfile.log).
+For a more detailed log of the test execution, including informational messages and debug-level output, refer to ``logfile.log``.
 This file contains step-by-step logs that can be helpful for debugging and analysis.

 ---